Meditation for Healing Type 1 Diabetes

 Hippocrates was a Greek physician who lived in Ancient Greece (c.
 460 – c.
 370 BC).
 He is thought of as the founding father of modern medicine, having established it as a distinct practice from the more spiritual practices of the time.
 Indeed, Hippocrates’ medical assumptions and beliefs still form the foundation of the Hippocratic Oath that new medical practitioners swear to upon completion of their training.

-Why is Hippocrates Relevant to My Healing Journey?
+Why Is Hippocrates Relevant To My Healing Journey?

 I think there is great benefit looking back at the old masters, when the field of medicine didn’t exist and spirituality and science were mixed in equal measure.
 Healing is a force that has always been present in human culture and I wonder whether its nuances may have been easier to see in ancient times, when life and medicine were much less complicated and the body and mind were not considered distinct entities.